alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/a-bunch-of-links-for-tfs-ecosystem.md

 ---
 TFS is not a tool, but a *platform/ecosystem* and if you miss to install / consider to use all of the free or commercial tools based on Tfs, you are actually missing the most part of it.
 Surely TFS comes with a very huge amount of features out of the box, but there are also an extremely high number of useful tools developed by third party developers.

-Here is a *surely incomplete list* (Iâ€™ll try to keep it updated) and in random order of a bunch of tools I know for TFS ecosystem.
+Here is a *surely incomplete list* (I'll try to keep it updated) and in random order of a bunch of tools I know for TFS ecosystem.

 ## Free Tools